- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate data loss risks, it is important to choose file-sharing protocols that prioritize security, authentication, access control, encryption, data integrity, and compatibility.
 Regularly updating the NAS device's firmware and applying security patches can also help minimize vulnerabilities and protect against potential data loss.
 Additionally, implementing proper backup strategies and disaster recovery plans can further safeguard data in case of any unforeseen events or data loss incidents.

-Although NAS InTANK iR8022 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR8022 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -